 |Ameresco Solar 20J 20W 12V with J-Box Ameresco Solar 20J AMR20-20J Ameresco Solar 20J 20W 12V Solar Panel with J-Box||12 V||20 W||9.75||$195.00|

 The term solar panels is often used for a few different types of products that produce energy by collecting sunlight.
 We most commonly use the phrase to refer to the type that converts sunlight directly into DC electricity.
-Less frequently, people will use the term in reference to solar thermal collectors, which typically heats a liquid such as water, or solar air heaters, which heats air directly.
+Less frequently, people will use the term in reference to solar thermal collectors, which typically heat a liquid such as water, or solar air heaters, which heats air directly.

 Rays of sunlight hit solar cells, pushing the electrons in the cell through the wires to create electricity.
-This electricity is in one direction, so it is called DC, for Direct Current.
-As opposed to AC, for Alternating Current, where the electrons are going back and forth 50-60 times (50-60Hz) per second.
+This electricity flows in one direction, so it is called DC, for Direct Current.
+(This is opposed to AC, for Alternating Current, where the electrons are going back and forth 50-60 times (50-60Hz) per second.)
 That is why for most installations, you need an inverter.
 An inverter changes the DC to AC and makes it usable with your home's appliances.

 On one side of the solar cell, there's an overabundance of electrons and on the other side there is a lack of electrons.
 Manufacturers create this static imbalance of charges on the cell by doping each side of the silicon solar cell with different chemicals (e.g. phosphorous on one side and boron on the other).
 Wires or soldered leads are effectively connected to each side of the cell.
 The positive and negative wires go to whatever you want to charge or power.

 Solar power systems are not practical for locations that get lots of shade throughout the day.
-That said, with the advent of micro inverters and grid-tie inverters that have DC optimizers connected to each individual solar panel, some locations with a little bit of shading can still be an option.
+With that said, with the advent of micro inverters and grid-tie inverters that have DC optimizers connected to each individual solar panel, some locations with a little bit of shading can still be an option.

 What Can I Power With a 100W Solar Panel?